dannypsnl/write-a-programming-language/ch2-semantic-checker.md

 (struct Func/call (term1 term2) #:transparent)
 ```

-We can simpling assuming there has no syntax error since parser should handle this than use valid abstraction syntax tree.
+We can simpling assuming there has no syntax error since a good parser should handle that than use valid abstraction syntax tree.
 What we interest on is how to check an input tree is valid(`x : t` is commonly stands for type of `x` is `t`):

 ```rkt
 ; t: tree